cpabooks/cpabooks-docs/docs/accounting/introduction.rst

 Transcript
 ----------
-Odoo is beautiful accounting software designed for the needs of the 21st century.
+CPAbooks is beautiful accounting software designed for the needs of the 21st century.

-Odoo connects directly to your bank or paypal account.
+CPAbooks connects directly to your bank or paypal account.
 Transactions are synchronized every hour and reconciliation is blazing fast.
 It’s like magic.

 Instantly create invoices and send them with just a click.
 No need to print them.

-Odoo can send them for you by email or regular mail.
+CPAbooks can send them for you by email or regular mail.

 Your customers pay online, meaning you get your money right away.

-Odoo accounting is connected with all Odoo our apps such as sale, purchase, inventory and subscriptions.
+CPAbooks accounting is connected with all CPAbooks our apps such as sale, purchase, inventory and subscriptions.

 This way, recording vendor bills is also super quick.
-Set a vendor, select the purchase order and Odoo fills in everything for you automatically.
+Set a vendor, select the purchase order and CPAbooks fills in everything for you automatically.

 Then, just use the SEPA protocol or print checks to pay vendors in batches.

-It’s that easy with Odoo.
+It’s that easy with CPAbooks.

 Wait, there is more.
-You will love the Odoo reports.
+You will love the CPAbooks reports.
 From legal statements to executive summaries, they are fast and dynamic.
-Use Odoo’s business intelligence feature to navigate through all your companies data.
+Use CPAbooks’s business intelligence feature to navigate through all your companies data.

-Of course, Odoo is mobile too.
+Of course, CPAbooks is mobile too.
 You can use it to check your accounts on the go.

-Try Odoo now, and join 2 millions of happy users.
+Try CPAbooks now, and join 2 millions of happy users.